-Management Board Members are fully aware of the duties and responsibilities inherent to their office.
-When they are appointed, they receive specific information on the subject and precise indications concerning the associated obligations.
-In addition, in the context of the information and decision-making process that characterises Board meetings, Members are constantly informed by the competent company units concerning the main legislative and regulatory developments affecting the Company and the performance of its functions.
+Also taking into account the results of the self-assessment, the Management Board Members are fully aware of their duties and responsibilities inherent to their office.
+On appointment they receive specific information in this respect, and accurate indications of the related obligations.
+In addition, as part of the information and decision-making process that characterises Board meetings, the Board Members are kept constantly informed by the relevant company Departments on the main new elements of laws and regulations affecting the Bank and the exercise of its activities.